-We are basically trying to link all the different fields because in arts there is also the business side, marketing etc. We are creating a platform for young people who want to be in the arts.
+We are basically trying to link all the different fields because in arts there is also the business side, marketing etc. With the project, we are creating a great platform for young people to thrive in the arts.

-What would say to the very young Lunga?
+BL: What would say to your younger self?

-LL: That guy thought screen was not possible.
+LL: That guy thought the screen was not possible.
 He thought theatre was where it all was for him.
-So I would say to him, now: “my guy there is more out there for you, just believe.
+So, I would say to him, now: “My guy there is more out there for you, just believe.
 Surround yourself with positive people, listen and allow others to open up your world.

 Catch Lunga Luchy on 1Magic’s The river, every week day.